-The process of reselling is simple: You find great prices on desirable items and turn around and sell them to someone else.
+The process of reselling is simple: You find desirable items for a great price, buy them, then sell them to someone else.

 Why do it?

-There are countless reasons why people go into the reselling business.
-Maybe you’re tired of working a desk job and ready to take your career into your hands.
+There are countless reasons to go into the reselling business.
+Maybe you’re tired of working a desk job and are ready to take your career into your own hands.
 Maybe you need more flexibility.
-Many resellers are parents wanting to stay home with their kids, and reselling gives them the flexibility to work from home in the evenings.
-Perhaps you’re a student who only needs a little extra cash occasionally and you’re not ready to commit to a business that requires constant attention.
+Many resellers are parents wanting to stay home with their kids, and reselling gives them the flexibility to work when they choose.

 Who are resellers?

 Anyone can be a reseller, as long as they’re willing to put in the work!
 For some, reselling is just a side hustle.
 But for others, it’s an opportunity to scale their business into something much bigger.

 To get started, you’ll first need to find items to resell.
 Sourcing is the process of finding and purchasing inventory and is perhaps the most important aspect of your reselling business.

 Inventory can be sourced in a variety of different ways, including from traditional retail and online arbitrage.
 Depending on your niche, you can hit up the sales rack at retail stores, thrift shops, flea markets, bulk membership clubs, overstock websites, online marketplaces, and especially wholesale liquidation sites.
 Be sure to be on the lookout for deals—finding good products at below-market prices is key to good margins!

 Keep in mind, whether you choose selling a niche market or selling based on consumer demand, you’ll need to invest in inventory.
 It’s harder to turn profits if you’re only selling a few things at a time, so plan to stock up!